pdxparrot/assets/SETUP.md

 * Copy .editorconfig from common GitHub repo
   * https://raw.githubusercontent.com/pdxparrot/assets/master/.editorconfig
 * Create README.md
+* Delete the Assets/Scenes directory and its .meta file
-* git init and commit
+* git init, commit, and push
 * Close the project and do not save it

 # Pre-Setup